SnehaBasyal/Ex.No.7/README.md

 # Date:
 # Register no: 212222240101
-# Aim:
+## Aim:
 To develop a prompt-based application using ChatGPT - To demonstrate how to create a prompt-based application to organize daily tasks, showing the progression from simple to more advanced prompt designs and their corresponding outputs.

-# Tools Required:
+## Tools Required:
-Python, Command Line Interface, AI Prompt Design Concepts
+AI model(ChatGPT, gemini or etc..), Python, Command Line Interface

-# Procedure:
+## Procedure:

+- Defined the goal to create a Personal Productivity Assistant that responds to user prompts naturally.

+- Identified core features like task manager, reminders, wellness tips, and greetings.

+- Designed sample prompts such as “Add task finish project,” “Remind me to call mom at 9 PM,” and “Give me a wellness tip.”

+- Implemented the logic in Python using conditional statements to process prompts and generate responses.

+- Simulated user interaction through a command-line interface to accept natural language inputs.

+- Added simple memory to store user preferences like name and wellness tips.

+- Executed and tested the application to verify correct responses for each prompt.

+## Prompt:
 ```
-Defined the goal to create a Personal Productivity Assistant that responds to user prompts naturally.

-Identified core features like task manager, reminders, wellness tips, and greetings.

-Designed sample prompts such as “Add task finish project,” “Remind me to call mom at 9 PM,” and “Give me a wellness tip.”

-Implemented the logic in Python using conditional statements to process prompts and generate responses.

-Simulated user interaction through a command-line interface to accept natural language inputs.

-Added simple memory to store user preferences like name and wellness tips.

-Executed and tested the application to verify correct responses for each prompt.
+"Help me develop a Python program for a prompt-based personal assistant.
+The assistant should:

+Greet the user and have a friendly conversation.

+Ask for the user's name and remember it for the session.

+Provide the current time when asked.

+Allow the user to add tasks to a task list.

+Set reminders for specific tasks with time.

+Provide wellness tips on request.

+List all added tasks when requested.

+Respond politely and encourage productivity.

+Write the complete Python code for this assistant, using simple functions and input/output commands, so that the program runs interactively in the terminal."

 ```
-# Output:
+## Output:
 <img width="982" height="421" alt="Screenshot 2025-11-08 204352" src="https://github.com/user-attachments/assets/032e4a17-631a-493f-b9ce-8ef8506d1e0b" />

 <img width="885" height="288" alt="Screenshot 2025-11-08 204413" src="https://github.com/user-attachments/assets/095ab0bd-3d41-45a8-88ee-cf2487b4feb4" />